bumps/bumps/doc/guide/options.rst

 option will be used on the form.
 Not all controls will appear on the form, and will be set from the command line.

+**Need to describe the array of output files produced by optimizers, particularly dream.
+Some of them (convergence plot, model plot, par file, model file) are common to all.
+Others (mcmc points) are specific to one optimizer**

 Bumps Command Line